 Extreme spice can do crazy things to people.
 When you take someone who's already a little out there, it can make them downright delirious.
 Case in point: Russel Brand.
 During his Hot Ones challenge, the comic finds the path to enlightenment through a series of spicy vegan wings, which eventually leads him to an impromptu show tunes tribute to the show's superfan Brett Baker.

 Long gone are the days of stiff, wrinkled chinos.
 Modern pants are cut from a different (better) cloth, and Jack Archer's Jetsetter Tech Pants are a prime example.
-Crafted from premium Rebound fabric sourced from Japan, they're stretchy, wrinkle-free, anti-odor, and stain-resistant, making them great for travel.
+Crafted from premium Rebound fabric sourced from Japan, they're stretchy, wrinkle-free, anti-odor, and stain-resistant, making them great for travel, able to stretch and recover so they never warp or sag.
 The fit provides room where it's needed but is slim where it's not, and is enhanced by a diamond-shaped gusset that prevents tightness in the crotch and the curved-waist design that provides a lift to the backside.
 Built with premium stitching, they also feature a zippered coin pocket and hidden reflective tape that's only revealed when they're cuffed.
-Now available in two cuts: the original, best-selling Slim Fit and the new Straight Fit, which offer a roomier fit from the knee down.
+Available in Slim or Straight Fits, they're now in four new, limited-time colors: Bering Sea, True White, Bourbon Brown, and True Black.

 In the desert of New Mexico stand buildings that look like they might have come from the future — or another planet.
 The brainchild of architect Mike Reynolds, these earthships were born from the oil crisis of the 1970s.
 Completely self-sustaining and built with repurposed materials like tires and bottles, Reynolds' designs aim to introduce a more eco-friendly and affordable shelter for people across the globe.